By Ty Higgins

 One of the most popular statistics thrown around about agriculture is that the average age of the American farmer is 58.
-Although this figure is causing some anxiety in the industry, my journeys throughout the 2018 planting season have me focusing on another stat.
+Although this figure is causing some anxiety in the industry, my journeys throughout the 2018 planting season has me focusing on another stat.
 After hopping into tractor cabs all over the state, I realized that my random stops had me, a 40-year-old, feeling a little older than I normally do on a given day of hanging out with producers.

 After riding along with Roger Tobias (25), Reggie Rose (26) and Owen Niese (23) it would be hard to convince me that only 2% of established farmers in America are less than 35 years of age.
 Equally as difficult would be to convince these young farmers that there is no future for them in agriculture.